 One of my favorite foods to cook with, and one you might not suspect, is honey.
-Honey is a natural and organic sugar alternative that has a long shelf life.
+Honey is a natural and sugar alternative that has a long shelf life.
 It was one of the most precious commodities during ancient times and was once used as a currency.
 Honey is used to treat various health conditions and boost overall health.
 It possesses antibacterial, antifungal, antiseptic, and antioxidant properties – making it one of the most beneficial foods to consume.
 Here are some ways honey can boost your overall health plan when used with superfoods!

 Healthy Honey Banana Bread Recipe

 - 1/2 cup plain yogurt (Greek works the best)